What to Know About Federal Student Loan Payments if You've Been Affected by COVID-19

-The government is temporarily offering 0% interest on current federal student loans, for at least the next 60 days (starting March 13).
-This means that, for the next couple of months, your student loans will not accrue any interest.
+The government is temporarily offering 0% interest on current federal student loans through at least September 30, 2021.
+This means that, during this period, your student loans will not accrue any interest.
 If you decide to make your regular monthly payment, the full payment amount will go toward the principle balance, rather than the interest, which will help you pay down on your student loans faster.

 How 0% Interest is Beneficial

 The 0% interest rate is beneficial, especially if you’re in a position to continue paying on your student loans as normal.
 If you can continue to make your monthly payment without stress, it’s highly recommended.
 This will help save money on future interest that would accrue throughout the loan.